 To keep everything sweet between development and security teams, you need to implement effective security guardrails to provide low friction and low effort automation security checks.

-During the CI/CD pipeline there’s a few questions being asked of DevSecOps, which the process and tooling need to be able to answer.
+During the CI/CD pipeline there are a few questions being asked of DevSecOps, which the process and tooling need to be able to answer.

 Nearly every security tool out there is built with a different mindset from DevSecOps.
 They run, find a bunch of issues and return something convoluted back.